Best Practice Certification

 After the applications are assessed and a Star-Rating awarded, applicants will have their best practice showcased (in video and written format) on the BPIR.com.
 This will enable organisations to share and learn best practices from each other.
 You are encouraged to contact the individuals and organisations that have best practices to do your own investigative work on the value of the practice and whether it could be adapted to your own organisation.
 At the same time, we encourage you to share your own best practices with them – this is what benchmarking is all about – mutual learning.

-Developers and Managers of the Best Practice Certification Scheme
+Developers and Managers of the IBPC Best Practice Certification Scheme

-The Centre for Organisational Excellence Research (COER) founded and manage the scheme.
-COER are the developers of the BPIR.com, TRADE Best Practice Benchmarking, and International Best Practice Competition.
+The Centre for Organisational Excellence Research (COER) founded the scheme for the International Best Practice Competition (IBPC) and have now made it available outside of the competition due to demand.
+COER are also the developers of the BPIR.com and TRADE Best Practice Benchmarking Methodology.
 The experts assessing the best practices are predominantly from the Global Benchmarking Network – a network of institutions that are leading the promotion of benchmarking worldwide.

 Guidelines for Pre-Recorded Presentation